Sport in Turkey: Basketball

-Basketball is also gaining popularity in Turkey.
+Basketball is gaining popularity in Turkey.
 Turkey came in second at the European Basketball Championship 2001 in Istanbul.
 Turkey also came in ninth at the 2002 FIBA World Cup.
 Several Turkish nationals, including Ersan İlyasova, Hedo Türkoğlu, Mehmet Okur, Semih Erden, Ömer Aşık, and Enes Kanter, have played in the prestigious National Basketball Association, generally considered the world's top basketball league.
 Turkey's greatest success in international basketball came when it hosted the 2010 FIBA World Cup, finishing second behind the USA.
-Hedo Turkoglu captained the national side and made the all-tournament team.
+Hedo Türkoğlu captained the national side and made the all-tournament team.
 Turkey also advanced to the quarter-finals in the 2006 FIBA World Cup, achieving a non-expected sixth place.
 Turkey reached the quarter-finals again eight years later at the 2014 FIBA World Cup.
 The Turkey women's national basketball team won the silver medal at the EuroBasket Women in 2011.

 At a club level, the most successful team has been Fenerbahçe S.K. and Anadolu Efes S.K., the latter having won the FIBA Korać Cup in 1996 and the Euroleague in 2021 and 2022.
-Fenerbahce currently has the most Euroleague Final Four appearances (5) and was the first Turkish team to win the title in the 2016–17 season.
+Fenerbahçe currently has the most Euroleague Final Four appearances (seven) and was the first Turkish team to win the title in the 2016–17 season.
 Galatasaray won the EuroCup title, Europe's second-tier basketball league, in 2016.
-Past achievements also include Besiktas' FIBA EuroChallenge title in the 2012.
-In women's basketball, Galatasaray won the 2008-09 FIBA EuroCup, finished third in the same competition in 2007-08, and also was runner-up in the 2009 FIBA Europe SuperCup Women.
+Past achievements also include Beşiktaş' FIBA EuroChallenge title in the 2012.
+In women's basketball, Galatasaray won the 2008-09 FIBA EuroCup, finished third in the same competition in 2007–08, and also was runner-up in the 2009 FIBA Europe SuperCup Women.